samsepoil1211/Friday-AI/README.md

 # Note
 <b>Use your own weatherAPI key, if you want to use the weather feature.
-Don't modify the code or elase it wont work.
+Don't modify the code or else it wont work.
 Share with proper credit.</b>

 <hr>